Hanover-CS/HC26-Smith-Jonah-Senior-Project/docs/proposal.md

 - **Hosting and Deployment ([Render](https://render.com/) or [Railway](https://railway.app/)):** These services allow free hosting for web applications and databases.
 Render would allow for automatic deployment whenever changes are pushed to the main GitHub branch.
 Railway also provides tools that simplify scalability.
 These resources would allow for the application to be accessible to real users while limiting the difficulty between development and deployment.

 - **Image Hosting ([Cloudinary](https://cloudinary.com/)):** Cloudinary gives developers free access to image handling, uploading, scaling, and delivery.
 It is effective at quick delivery and formatting for varying devices.
-Rather than storing images directly in the database, Cloudinary will handle storage in the cloud and return secure URLs, in turn reducing the size and complexity of the databse,
+Rather than storing images directly in the database, Cloudinary will handle storage in the cloud and return secure URLs, in turn reducing the size and complexity of the database,